-Pretty Books is a really adorable and well-done book and library review blog.
+Pretty Books is an adorable and well-done book and library review blog.
 I like it a lot.

 A fairly famous book review site that talks about new releases and all kinds of related stuff.

-Another very good book review site, like Book Riot, but with more heart.
+Another very good book review site with a lot of heart.

 Author Media talks about how to build an online platform, for authors.
-Useful enough, I suppose,
+Useful, although it can

 The Passive Voice

-The Passive Voice is a blog by a lawyer about the publishing industry in fancy legal and professional
+The Passive Voice is a blog by a lawyer about the publishing industry, written in fancy legal

 Hyperbole and a Half

-A lot of people know Allie's blog.
-Usually pretty good for a laugh.
-It's been out of commission for a
+A lot of people know Allie's blog, which is usually pretty good for a laugh.
+It's been out of

 This blog is by my real life best friend and has nothing to do with writing at all.